ayeletshapiro/Cli-In-.Net/README.md

 4. **Add the Tool to Your Environment variables**:
    Publish the project and add the executable to your Environment variables PATH for easy access from any folder:
-   in the origion folder of the project (the folder that the line project folder is there) open terminal and run:

-   dotnet publish -o publish
+   in the origion folder of the project (the folder that the line project folder is there) open terminal and run: dotnet publish -o publish
-   you get a folder called publish. copy the path of the publish folder. search in the computer "משתני סביבה" click on that and you will see a variable named "Path" click on it and add the path of the publish folder into the path variable
+   -you get a folder called publish. copy the path of the publish folder. search in the computer "משתני סביבה" click on that and you will see a variable named "Path" click on it and add the path of the publish folder into the path variable